In this article:

 What the future holds

-Telehealth changed the way healthcare services were provided while changing the perception of the people using these healthcare services.
+Telehealth changed the way healthcare services were provided while changing the people's perception of using these healthcare services.
 People could now obtain their services from the comfort of their homes without worrying about transportation or the risk of exposure.
-Telehealth has been rapidly evolving and people are openly embracing this evolution and showcasing excellent results in their health status.
-Telehealth is just getting started and is yet to reveal the true extent of its potential.
-Healthcare providers, as well as receivers, are looking forward to what telehealth has to offer in the future while creating a whole new world of clinics without walls!REFERENCES
+Telehealth has been rapidly evolving, and people are openly embracing this evolution and showcasing excellent results in their health status.

 1. About telemedicine.
 Washington, DC: American Telemedicine Association (http://www.americantelemed.org/main/about/about-telemedicine/telemedicine-faqs. opens in new tab).